r3sMetz/cwo/wp-content/plugins/newsletter/readme.txt

 Find and install them from the Extensions panel in your blog.

-* WP Registration Integration: connects the WordPress standard registration with Newsletter subscription.
+* [WP Registration Integration](https://www.thenewsletterplugin.com/documentation/wpusers-extension) - connects the WordPress standard and custom registration with Newsletter subscription.
 Optionally imports all registered users as subscribers.
-* Locked Content: exchange the access to your premium contents with a subscription
-* Archive: creates a simple blog page which lists all your sent newsletters
+* [Archive Extension](https://www.thenewsletterplugin.com/documentation/archive-extension) - creates a simple blog page which lists all your sent newsletters
+* [Locked Content Extension](https://www.thenewsletterplugin.com/documentation/locked-content-extension) - open up your premium content only after subscription

 = Professional Extensions =

 Need *more power*?
 Feel *something's missing*?
 The Newsletter Plugin features can be easily extended through our **premium, professional Extensions**!
 Let us introduce just two of them : )

-* [Reports Extension](https://www.thenewsletterplugin.com/reports) is a regular WordPress plugin which improves the internal statistics collection system and provides better reports of data collected for each sent email.
+* [Reports Extension](https://www.thenewsletterplugin.com/reports) - improves the internal statistics collection system and provides better reports of data collected for each sent email.
 Neat.
-* [Automated Extension](https://www.thenewsletterplugin.com/automated) generates and sends your newsletters using your blog last posts, even custom ones like events or products.
+* [Automated Extension](https://www.thenewsletterplugin.com/automated) - generates and sends your newsletters using your blog last posts, even custom ones like events or products.
 Just sit and watch!
-* [WooCommerce Extension](https://www.thenewsletterplugin.com/woocommerce) subscribe customers to a mailing list and generate product newletters.
+* [WooCommerce Extension](https://www.thenewsletterplugin.com/woocommerce) - subscribe customers to a mailing list and generate product newletters.
-* [Amazon SES and other providers integration](https://www.thenewsletterplugin.com/integrations) seamlessly integrate Amazon SES and other email service providers with The Newsletter Plugin.
+* [Amazon SES and other providers integration](https://www.thenewsletterplugin.com/integrations) - seamlessly integrate Amazon SES and other email service providers with The Newsletter Plugin.
 Hassle-free.
+* [Contact Form 7 Extension](https://www.thenewsletterplugin.com/documentation/contact-form-7-extension) - integrate the subscription on Contact Form 7 forms
+* [Google Analytics Extension](https://www.thenewsletterplugin.com/google-analytics) - track newsletter links with Google UTM tracking paramaters

 = Support =